| Safe Haskell | Safe-Inferred |

 Test all properties in the current module.

-The name of the property must begin with prop_
+The name of the property must begin with prop_.

-Polymorphic properties will be defaulted to Integer
+Polymorphic properties will be defaulted to Integer.

-if all tests succeeded, False
+Returns True if all tests succeeded, False otherwise.

-, add a definition to your module along
+To use quickCheckAll, add a definition to your module along

 the lines of